We are on a mission to regreen Africa in the next 10 years,

 Watch our story

-We want to inspire, unite and empower an entire generation, growing a landscape restoration movement.
+Our goal is to inspire, unite and empower an entire generation, growing a landscape restoration movement.